CL-BZH/STM32/Nucleo-L476RG/Bare_minimal/README.md

 ## Linker script
 The linker script is kept to the minimum since all we need is the code section in flash memory and the stack in RAM.

-> Note: the linker script is named "LinkerScript.ld" since it is the name expected by STM32CubeIDE.
+> Note: for the case you would like to build and flash using STM32CubeIDE (see section "**Compiling and flashing the board**" below) the linker script is named `LinkerScript.ld` since it is the name expected by STM32CubeIDE.
 If you rename it then do not forget to change the path in STM32CubeIDE.

 ## Reset Handler
 The reset handler only contains the code for reading the button state and turning on/off the LED.

 ## Compiling and flashing the board
-For the moment the compilation is done in STM32CubeIDE (*using gcc*) and flashing the board is also done with STM32CubeIDE.
+You have 2 options:
+- Building with Make and flashing with STLINK
+- Building and flashing with STM32CubeIDE
+### Option 1: Building with Make and flashing with STLINK

+### Option 2: Building and flashing with STM32CubeIDE
+Create an empty project in STM32CubeIDE and add files `main.c` and `LinkerScript.ld` in it.

 > Note: when creating the project in STM32CubeIDE for the build make sure to not include the standard start files.
 ![GCC Config](../Images/gcc_config.png)